Customer acquisition is as old as ecommerce itself, but because it's been around for so long, companies often struggle to differentiate themselves.

 Businesses looking gain a competitive advantage, however, should focus on mid-funnel acquisition – an area that will be increasingly important for customer-centric businesses going forward.

 Epsilon has created a series of video and blog ‘explainers’ to guide you through key aspects of customer-centricity.
-Topics range from calculating customer lifetime value and boosting loyalty to customer acquisition and incremental growth.

 It involves reaching out to customers that have already engaged with your brand but, not for a while and without converting.